 Good question.
 SPF products marketed as being “green,” or “natural,” or otherwise improved are beginning to hit the market.
-And project teams may be tempted to use these products, given SPF’s reliable performance and ease of use.
+Project teams may be tempted to use these products.

 But our review of these products confirms that, while these products are free of some of the traditional bad actor chemicals found in SPF foams, they still contain hazardous substances, and should be avoided whenever possible.

 The hazards from SPF come from two issues: 1) the fundamental limitations of polyurethane chemistry; and 2) additives that provide various performance characteristics.

 Polyurethanes are made by reacting two types of substances - a polyol and an isocyanate.
 Exactly which polyol and which isocyanate can be variable, depending on the type of end product desired.

 Some polyols based on soy or other plant derivatives are available for use in polyurethane products.
 While this is an important shift in the market, when used in SPF these polyols represent only a portion (we’ve see up to around 20%) of the finished foam.